 - To promote and support professional empowerment of pharmacy technicians as an integral part of the pharmacy team

-Professionalism - Use knowledge, skills and judgement to deliver the highest standard of person centred care
+Professional - We use knowledge, skills and judgement to deliver the highest standard of person centred care

-Commitment - Dedicated to the profession, our members and the association
+Committed - We are dedicated to the profession, our members and the association

-Integrity - Behave honestly, openly, reliably and take responsibility at all times
+Integrity - We behave honestly, openly, reliably and always take responsibility

-Collaboration - Work together and seek involvement for the best outcomes
+Collaborative - We work together and seek involvement for the best outcomes

-In order to achieve its objectives and goals APTUK works closely with the General Pharmaceutical Council and collaboratively with the other pharmacy organisations to help deliver professional excellence.
+To achieve our mission and goals, APTUK works closely with the General Pharmaceutical Council; and collaboratively with the other pharmacy organisations to deliver professional excellence.
 We are commitied to representing the value of registration for pharmacy technicians practising in Northern Ireland by working with the Pharmaceutical Society Northern Ireland.

 APTUK holds collaboration mandates with: